ausdigital/ausdigital-dcl/docs/1.0/index.md

 Unresolved issues:

- * The document explains how NID URNs can encode various business identifier echemes, but is not explicit about which schemes are required.
+ * The document explains how NID URNs can encode various business identifier schemes, but is not explicit about which schemes are required.
 Do we need to support non-ABN identifiers?

 ## MD5 Hexdigest of URN encoded business identifier